 - Ensure COVID-19 Safety Plans are in place, where relevant, for:

-- Capacity must not exceed one customer per 4 square metres of space (excluding staff).
+- Capacity must not exceed 100 people, or one visitor per 4 square metres of space (excluding staff), whichever is lesser.

 - Move or remove tables and seating as required where possible.
 Household or other close contacts do not need to physically distance.

 - Reduce crowding wherever possible and promote physical distancing.

 - Where reasonably practical, ensure staff maintain 1.5 metres physical distancing at all times, including at meal breaks and in office or meeting rooms.

 - Use telephone or video for essential meetings where practical.